 Bremen in the north is easily one of Germany’s most beautiful cities.
-The old town, oldest and quaintest neighborhood an extremely well preserved medieval part of Bremen, is one of the best places to see.
+The old town, oldest and quaintest neighborhood, is an extremely well preserved medieval part of Bremen, and is one of the best places to see.
 In the past, this was one of Bremen’s poorest areas and was where Bremen’s fishing community resided.

 The knot of little lanes around the Schnoor alley, from the maritime theme.
 Schnoor, as it refers to the workshops where rigging was manufactured for ships.
 Schnoor has many pretty timber-framed houses built in the 1400s and 1500s, they are now occupied by restaurants, galleries, cafes and handicraft shops for souvenirs.